-- Fresh cut cucumber
+- Fresh cut cucumber.

-- Fresh Thai basil
+- Fresh Thai basil.

-- Cold rice noodles
+- Cold rice noodles.

-- Peanut Sauce
+- This Legendary Peanut Sauce!

-- Metal or wooden skewers
+- BBQ skewers

-- ½ kilo chicken thigh, boneless and skinless about 4 chicken thighs
+- 640 g chicken thigh, boneless and skinless about 4 chicken thighs

-- 1 can coconut milk
+- 1 can coconut milk (384g)

-- 1 tbsp curry powder
+- 7 g curry powder (1 tbsp)

-- ½ whole red chili
+- ½ whole red chili cut in half

 - 1 bunch thai basil for garnish